 The online custom design options are very good, but in terms of what I know is genuinely possible with them, I would shy away from saying great.
 The option in our review design is called ‘Magic Color’ but it is not available in the online designer.
 This is an option you can request for and also in their brochure.
 It really should be online.

 In total, you have 41 different faceplate colors to choose from divided into translucent and opaque.
-For faceplates, you have 6 wood variations, 3 skulls, 3 brooch style, and 6 mica (mineral designs).
+For faceplates, you have 6 wood variations, 3 skulls, 3 brooch styles, and 6 mica (mineral designs).

 For the main shell, you have the same 41 color options as the faceplate and they are also divided between transparent and opaque.
 You also have the option to add gold powder or flakes for an additional fee.